xChristianZx/FCC2/Projects/calculator/README.md

 * [] User Story: I can clear the input field with a clear button.

 * [] User Story: I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

+Using math.js for computing as I wanted to avoid using eval() out of best practices